 What are you doing to simplify your finances?
 Hit the comments and tell me about it.

-And don’t forget to share this post if it helped you!
+And don’t forget to share this post with another mom who’s working to streamline her finances if it helped you!